-“The last Ice Age moved quicker…” That’s the verdict of Scott Allaway, an overly-honest bobsleigh brakeman, having witnessed my sluggish 30m sprint.
-Bobsleigh training starts with an assessment of speed and though I have some excuses (cruciate ligament surgery for one; zero natural pace for another) there’s no ignoring the uselessness of my time.
-I’m being tested at Bath University, home of Britain’s only bobsleigh training facility, to determine the load order for our sled, and by some distance I am the slowest in our four-man team.
+“The last Ice Age moved quicker…” That’s the verdict of Scott Allaway, an overly honest bobsleigh brakeman, having witnessed my sluggish 30m sprint trial.
+Bobsleigh training starts with this assessment of speed and though I have some excuses (cruciate ligament surgery for one; zero natural pace for another) there’s no ignoring the uselessness of my time.
+I’m being tested at Bath University, home of Britain’s only bobsleigh training facility.
+Here we will determine the loading order for our sleigh, and by some distance I am the slowest in our four-man team.

 Scott will help us to stop, but 22-year Royal Marine Commando, three-time Olympian and full-time psychopath Lee Johnston will be our driver.
 A mass of testosterone, his self-preservation mechanism was disabled long ago.
 A guy like Lee barely seems to belong to my namby-pamby world – easier to imagine him on some far flung battlefield, eviscerating a battalion of Sumerians before breakfast.
 Having retired from elite competition four years ago, these days he settles for coaching, the same way tiger settles for eating meat that’s already dead.

 “Lee is probably still the best driver in Britain,” says Scott.
 The big man considers this with a De Niro-style frown, then says: “It’s true, I probably am… And I want a medal.”